yochannah/im-docs/docs/embedding/report-widgets.rst

 .. code-block:: javascript

-    intermine.load('reportWidgets', function() {
+    intermine.load('reportWidgets', function(err) {
         var widgets = new intermine.reportWidgets('http://127.0.0.1:1119');
     });

-In this callback still we say which widget we want passing in extra config that should be merged with service config.
+In this callback still we say which widget we want passing in extra config that should be merged with the server config.
 This way we can pass in say a symbol of a specific gene we have on a 'page'.

 .. code-block:: javascript